-On February 2, 2025, Ms. Sooch delivered a Notice of Stockholder Nomination of Individuals for Election as Directors at the 2025 Annual Meeting of Stockholders (the "Nomination Notice") to the Company, indicating her intent to nominate a control slate of seven candidates for election to the Board at the Annual Meeting: Michael Burrows, Carolyn Cassin, Martin Dober, Mark H. Ravich, Ms. Sooch, Vitalie Stelea and John R. Weber (the "Sooch Nominees").
+On February 2, 2025, Ms. Sooch delivered a Notice of Stockholder Nomination of Individuals for Election as Directors at the 2025 Annual Meeting of Stockholders (the "Nomination Notice") to the Company, indicating her intent to nominate a control slate of seven candidates for election to the Board at the Annual Meeting: Michael P. Burrows, Carolyn Cassin, Martin Dober, Mark H. Ravich, Ms. Sooch, Vitalie Stelea and John Weber (the "Sooch Nominees" and, together with Lawrence Fingerle, the "Sooch Group").